AGN President Counters Fashola's Claims On Nollywood Movies

-Contrary to a claim by minister of works and housing Babatunde Fashola that Nollywood movies are responsible for increase in crime rates, the National President, Actors Guild of Nigeria (AGN), Ejezie Rowland says the industry has proffered solutions to societal problems.
+Contrary to a claim by minister of works and housing, Babatunde Fashola, that Nollywood movies are aiding crime, National President of the Actors Guild of Nigeria (AGN), Ejezie Rowland, says the industry has proffered solutions to societal problems.

-Concise News reports that Fashola said that during speech delivery at the fourth annual public lecture / symposium organised by the United Action for Change, themed, ‘Security of citizens as a social contract ’.

-Speaking on the lecture titled ‘Insecurity: Taking actions against organised crime,’ Fashola said, “Some people believe that if you get a man’s head or a woman’s body parts, they could be turned into money.
+Fashola had said, “Some people believe that if you get a man’s head or a woman’s body parts, they could be turned into money.
 It’s not true!
-And when you ask people who believe in it if they have seen it happen before, they tell you someone said they had seen it.
+And when you ask people who believe in it if they have seen it happen before, they tell you someone said they had seen it.”

-However, speaking in an interview with the News Agency of Nigeria (NAN) on Friday in Abuja, Rowland “Such statement is not based on logical fact and will not, in any way, affect the industry.
+But speaking in an interview with the News Agency of Nigeria (NAN) on Friday in Abuja, Rowland said, “Such statement is not based on logical fact and will not, in any way, affect the industry.

 “Nollywood is not the cause of the ills that have bedevilled the country; some of the crises in the country have been there before the coming of Nollywood.